pelmenstar1/RangeCalendar/README.md

 There's a description of methods of `SelectionManager` and what they are expected to do:

 - `previousState` - saves a selection state that was before currentState.
-If there's no such state, then it should contain selection state whose type is NONE
 - `currentState` - current state of the manager.
-If there's no such state, then it should contain selection state whose type is NONE
-- `setNoneState()` - sets current state as the state whose type is NONE.
-Also updates previousState.
-- `setState(type, rangeStart, rangeEnd, measureManager)` - creates and assigns new selection state using passed arguments.
+- `setState(rangeStart, rangeEnd, measureManager)` - creates and assigns new selection state using passed arguments.
 Note that, rangeEnd is **inclusive**. measureManager should be used to determine bounds of a cell.
 - `updateConfiguration(measureManager)` - updates internal measurements and computation based on measureManager results of both previousState and currentState.
 Change of measureManager result means that cells might be moved or resized.